 Why We Love Sapphires

-When most people think sapphire, that Princess Di, heart-of-the-ocean royal blue color comes to mind.
-But as you can see, sapphires run the range of the rainbow – blue, purple, green, yellow, orange, purple, grey, black, brown, and even clear.
-The only color you won’t find in a sapphire is red – a red corundum is considered a ruby.
+When most people think sapphire, that Princess Di, heart-of-the-ocean royal blue sapphire color comes to mind.
+But as you can see, the blue sapphire is just the beginning - sapphires run the range of the rainbow – blue, purple, green, yellow, orange, purple, grey, black, brown, and even clear.
+The only color you won't find in a sapphire is red – a red corundum is considered a ruby.

 Sapphires are rated a 9 out of 10 on the Mohs Hardness Scale – the hardest of all colored gemstones (only diamonds are harder).
 The high rating means they’re extremely durable and not easily scratched or chipped.
 The fact that they’re durable enough for constant everyday wear makes them a fabulous alternative engagement ring stone!

-Of course, regardless of hardness, we always recommend taking off your rings (diamonds included) at night and during strenuous or abrasive activities.
+Of course, regardless of hardness, we always recommend taking off your sapphire rings at night and during strenuous or abrasive activities.
 For more on caring for your fine jewels, read our blog.

-Like most colored stones, it’s much easier to source sapphires mine-to-market.
-Around 80% of colored stones are mined artisanally or by small scale miners, so it’s more possible to have a direct connection to a producer and understand the stone’s journey from mine to maker.
+Like most colored stones, it's much easier to source sapphires mine-to-market than it is with diamonds.
+Around 80% of colored stones are mined artisanally or by small scale miners, so it's more possible to have a direct connection to a producer and understand the stone's journey from mine to maker.

 And, artisanal mining operations are much less disruptive to the environment than the mechanized mining used to extract diamonds.